tobealive/docs/docs/concepts/sum-types.md

 Suppose you need to describe the width of an element in CSS.
 It can be specified either as a number of pixels or as a string expression.
-Of course the CSS specification is more complex, but we'll simplify it for the sake of the example.
+Of course, the CSS specification is more complex, but we will simplify it for the sake of the example.

 To specify the sum type, use the `type` keyword: